Kermit Gosnell: Abortion practice

 In 2011, Gosnell was reported to be well known in Philadelphia for providing abortions to poor minority and immigrant women.
-Gosnell has been accused of racism on the basis that he separated white women from black women, giving white women a slightly cleaner room for their abortion procedures.
+Gosnell was accused of racism on the basis that he separated white women from black women, giving white women a slightly cleaner room for their abortion procedures.
 It was also claimed that he charged $1,600 –3,000 for each late-term abortion, and had made $10,000 –15,000 per day from the clinic.

 Gosnell was also associated with clinics in Delaware and Louisiana.
 Atlantic Women's Services in Wilmington, Delaware, was Gosnell's place of work for one day each week.
 The owner of Atlantic Women's Services, Leroy Brinkley, also owned Delta Clinic of Baton Rouge, Louisiana, and facilitated the hiring of staff from there for Gosnell's operation in Philadelphia.